Are biodiversity credits doomed to repeat the voluntary carbon market’s flaws?

 Proponents of biodiversity credits, who often overlap with carbon market supporters, argue that they must be on the table to close the GBF’s estimated annual biodiversity financing gap of US$700 billion.
 Meanwhile, detractors have called the novel financing mechanism a “false solution to a false problem” that will delay action on biodiversity loss, just as carbon offsetting has delayed ambitious climate action.

-But there seems to be broad consensus between these two groups that biodiversity markets must avoid the pitfalls of the carbon markets – which have historically allowed the largest polluters to offset their climate-warming emissions and not equitably shared project revenues with Indigenous peoples and local communities.
+But there seems to be broad consensus between these two groups that biodiversity markets must avoid the pitfalls of the carbon markets – which have historically allowed the largest polluters to offset their climate-warming emissions and have not equitably shared project revenues with Indigenous peoples and local communities.

 What lessons should be learned from the carbon markets, and are “high-integrity” biodiversity credits within reach?
 We ask experts if guardrails being suggested in emerging schemes are sufficient to avoid replicating the VCM’s flaws.